-Booster doses are now available to all fully vaccinated adults who received one of the three available COVID-19 vaccines in the United States.
+Booster doses are now available to all fully vaccinated recipients ages 16 and older who received one of the three available COVID-19 vaccines in the United States.
 Here are answers to some of the most frequently asked questions about COVID-19 vaccine booster doses.

-A: Booster doses are authorized for fully vaccinated Pfizer/Comirnaty, Moderna, and Johnson & Johnson vaccine recipients who are 18 years old or older.
-Johnson & Johnson recipients are eligible 2 months after their first dose, and Pfizer/Comirnaty or Moderna receipients are eligible six months after their second dose completing the original vaccine series.
-At this time, booster doses are not recommended for anyone younger than 18 years.
-However, a third/additional dose of the Pfizer vaccine is recommended for immunocompromised individuals age 12 and older four weeks after receiving the initial two doses.
+Booster doses are authorized for fully vaccinated Pfizer/Comirnaty, Moderna, and Johnson & Johnson vaccine recipients who are 12 years old or older.
+At this time, booster doses are not recommended for anyone younger than 12 years.
+However, a third/additional dose of the Pfizer vaccine is recommended for immunocompromised individuals age 5 and older at least four weeks after receiving the initial two doses.

 - Active treatment for a solid-tumor cancer or a blood, bone marrow, or lymph cancer.